 As we head into the new year, you’re likely evaluating last year’s successes and shortcomings, making this the perfect time to adjust your marketing strategies.
 To help, this article will cover some easy and budget-friendly ways to convey your message, inspire supporters, and acquire new donors.
 Here’s what we’ll cover:

-With 2021 in the rearview mirror, it’s time to kick things into high gear for the upcoming year and throw some new marketing strategies into the mix.
+It’s time to kick things into high gear for the upcoming year and throw some new marketing strategies into the mix.
 If you’re ready to explore some easy opportunities for improvement, let’s get started.

 Line Up Partnerships with Local Businesses